 - Set a goal for your business.

-Now that we’ve had a quick look at how to find your way around Essentials, and how to do the basic setup, let’s dive deeper into how to use Essentials to help sell your products and services.
+We’ve had a quick look at how to find your way around Essentials, and how to do the basic setup.
+Let’s dive deeper into how to use Essentials to help sell your products and services.

 Before we take the leap, let’s have a quick refresh of some terminology.

 Leads are potential customers.
-Once a lead is ready to buy your products or services, you convert them, and they split into an account (the company), a contact (the person), and the thing they want to purchase is your opportunity.
+Once a lead is ready to buy your products or services, you convert them.
+Then they split into an account (the company), a contact (the person), and the thing they want to purchase is your opportunity.

-When Tracey clicks the Lead tab to see what new and exciting business is in her sales pipeline, Essentials prioritizes her list so she can tackle the leads that she’s most likely to convert.
+When Tracey clicks the Lead tab to see what new and exciting business is in her sales pipeline, Essentials prioritizes her list.
+Now she can tackle the leads that she’s most likely to convert.
 So, say goodbye to randomly cold-calling potential customers and instead save your valuable time for the people most likely to be ready to buy.